Australian National University or University of Melbourne? | Top Universities

 Often referred to as the nation’s cultural capital, Melbourne is an arty city featuring impressive architecture, world-leading museums and an on-the-pulse theatre and comedy scene.
 The city also offers a myriad of ultra-cool restaurants, clubs, and shopping districts, as well as a healthy love of sports.

-Coming third in the QS Best Student Cities 2019, Melbourne is a popular study destination due to its large and diverse student community, excellent quality of living and high concentration of world-class universities.
-Besides the University of Melbourne, the city is home to six more Australian universities which feature in the QS World University Rankings.
+Melbourne is a popular study destination due to its large and diverse student community, excellent quality of living and high concentration of world-class universities.
+Besides the University of Melbourne, the city is home to several other Australian universities which feature in the QS World University Rankings.

 Canberra is home to ANU and is Australia’s capital city.
 It’s far smaller than Melbourne, both overall and in terms of its student population, which helps to make this city a somewhat calmer place to live.
 This could be a good or bad thing, depending on your personal preferences.